russelldj/HA-Tracking/README.md

 * try Kitani's hand detector to better localize the part of the hand we care about
 * Document the finger detector
 * Automatically specify the location of the hands with the output of Mask R-CNN probably
+* Annoyingly, I haven't been able to use cuDNN on my account on the tars server